Guide to Reverse Osmosis Systems

 Loss of Beneficial Minerals and Reduced pH Level Reverse Osmosis Systems

-Are so effective at filtering water that they also remove beneficial minerals like calcium, magnesium, potassium, and municipally added fluoride, which benefits dental health.
+Lab grade systems demand ultra pure water.
+The same high quality membranes we use in our lab grade systems are installed in our drinking water systems.
+These membranes are extremely effective at filtering minerals like calcium, magnesium, potassium, and municipally added fluoride, which benefits dental health.
 If you would like to add back these beneficial minerals, please see our Restructuring POD +PH Boost Filter +Magnesium +Calcium

 Choose Air, Water & Ice for RO Systems